PalomeroLab/how-to/docs/command-line/index.md

 # Linux

 Linux is a family of open-source Unix-like operating systems based on the Linux kernel.
 It's typically packaged in a distribution, which includes the Linux kernel along with a set of software tools and utilities.
 There are many different distributions of Linux, such as Ubuntu, Fedora, Red Hat, and CentOS.

+In this guide, the "command line" refers to the interface between you and the shell.
+Checkout the [quick reference](quick-reference.md) for common commands.

 ## Concepts